Admissions & Aid

 Through Academic Services One Stop at Methodist University, tutors are available at no additional charge in almost every course that any student takes at the university.
 Most professors make themselves very accessible to students by regular office hours.
 The MU Writing Center is available for assistance with academic papers, creative writing, cover letters, resumes, graduate school applications, grant proposals, course syllabi, and more.
-The Accessibility & Disability Services Office provides services and resources for students with disabilities.
+The Student Access & Accommodation Services Office provides services and resources for students with disabilities.

 No. We encourage students to come visit Methodist University on a “one-on-one” basis during our normal business hours (M-F 8 a.m.-5 p.m., Sat 9-Noon).
 This visit encourages more information exchange and makes the visit more productive.
 We can set up a time for you to meet with any specific department you may be interested in while on the visit.
 While on campus, the student will get a campus tour (usually from a current student), eat a meal in the Green and Gold Café, and talk with an admissions counselor about the admissions and financial aid process.
 We also encourage students to visit during the fall or spring semester to get a better “feel” for Methodist University.

 Yes.
 AP scores of 3, 4 or 5 will get 3 to 6 semester hours of credit.
 In most cases, students scoring a 5 or better on the IB higher level examination can earn from 3 – 6 semester hours of credit per examination.
 For information on accepted CLEP examinations and minimum scores, visit our Testing page.

 Feel free to contact any member of our admissions staff.